Voltes V: Allies

 A Boazanian colleague and ally of Doctor Kentaro Goh.
 A former member of Boazanian nobility, and military general.
 Believing in Kentaro Goh's cause of equality, he broke his horns and joined the rebellion.
 When Dr. Goh returned to Boazania, he freed him from capture and escaped with him back to Earth, along with a handful of rebels.
 He assisted Voltes V by piloting the Mecha Hawk (鷹メカ, Taka Mecha, Mechanical Eagle) and installing new weapons upgrade components during battle.
 On route to Camp Big Falcon, he was attacked by a beast fighter and was mortally injured, but just before he died, he managed to tell Kenichi, Daijiro and Hiyoshi of their father and their Boazanian origins.
-He is known as "General Watson" in the Philippines.